 The US EPA as well as relevant state and local agencies are testing private drinking water wells throughout the areas affected by the spill (CDPHEa, 2015; US EPAd, 2015).
+As of late August 2015, only 7 out of 105 tested wells along the Animas River in Colorado exceeded any drinking water standards; it is unknown whether the water quality issues were related to the spill.
 Residents with wells located within a mile of the Animas River are advised to have their well water tested by a professional; contact the San Juan Basin Health Department or state health department for questions on testing and understanding test results.
 For general information on drinking water well contaminants and home water treatment options, see Uhlman et al. (2009) and Artiola et al. (2009).
 For help interpreting water quality test results for drinking water, see the Colorado State Water Quality Interpretation Tool, https://erams.com/wqtool/.